project-chip/connectedhomeip/docs/silabs/wifi/SW_SETUP.md

 Once you have downloaded the image you require for your device, you can skip forward to the [Running the Matter Demo over Wi-Fi page](./RUN_DEMO.md)

-Otherwise if you are planning to build the Wi-Fi images from scratch please continue with this documentation.
+If you are planning to build the Wi-Fi images from scratch, continue with this documentation.

 ## Software Setup